kevinboone/shnolib/README.md

 A demonstration how to create a _very_ simple Linux shell, without a standard C library.
-The file cnolib.c provides (rather crude) implementations of the standard library functions that the program needs. cnolib\_amd64.S is the assembly-code module that provides the entry point, \_start, which calls main().
-This module also provides a generic way for the C code to invoke kernel syscalls.
+The file cnolib.c provides (rather crude) implementations of the standard library functions that the program needs. cnolib\_XXX.S are the assembly-code modules that provides the entry point, \_start, which calls main().
+These modules also provide a generic way for the C code to invoke kernel syscalls.

-The assembly-code module is specific to the AMD64 (x86-64) architecture.
-So far as I know, none of the C code is architecture-dependent.
+At this time, there are assembly code modules for ARMv7 (e.g., Raspberrry Pi) and AMD64 (64-bit Intel and similar).

 For more details, please see